Combining Checkpointing and Data Compression to Accelerate Adjoint-Based Optimization Problems: Compression algorithms

-We use the lossy compression package ZFP~\cite{lindstrom2014fixed} developed in C. To use ZFP from python, we developed a python wrapper for the reference implementation of ZFP.

-ZFP supports three compression modes, namely fixed-tolerance, fixed-precision and fixed-rate.
-The fixed-tolerance mode limits the absolute error, while the fixed-precision mode limits the relative error to some user-specified value.
+We use the lossy compression package ZFP~\cite{lindstrom2014fixed} written in C. To use ZFP from python, we developed a python wrapper for the reference implementation of ZFP \footnote{To be released open source on publication}.
+ZFP supports three compression modes, namely fixed tolerance, fixed precision and fixed rate.
+The fixed-tolerance mode limits the absolute error, while the fixed-precision mode limits the error as a ratio of the range of values in the array to be compressed.
 The fixed-rate mode achieves a guaranteed compression ratio requested by the user, but does not provide any bounds on accuracy loss.
-Figure~\ref{fig:tolerance_cf_plot} shows compression ratios for a variety of settings for the three modes.

-The compression ratio achieved per unit time spent during compressing and decompressing was seen to be highest in the fixed-tolerance mode albeit with highly unpredictable compression ratios.
-Figure \ref{fig:decompressed_error} shows the spatial distribution of the error after compression and decompression, compared to the original field, using fixed-tolerance mode.

-In our experiments using Devito, the time required to compress a checkpoint was in the same order of magnitude as the time taken to compute a timestep.